Board of Directors

 Shirley Sagawa is CEO and President, Service Year Alliance.
 She is also an adjunct faculty member at Georgetown University.
 She is the author of three books, including “The American Way to Change: How National Service and Volunteers are Transforming America.”
 Based on her previous experience as managing director, executive director and executive vice president of the Corporation for National and Community Service from 1993 to 1997, she led the transition team for that agency after the election of President Barack Obama in 2008.
 She also served previously as deputy assistant to former President Bill Clinton and deputy chief of staff to former First Lady Hillary Clinton.
 She currently is a board member and executive committee member of the National Women’s Law Center.

-Eric T. Washington has served as Chief Judge of the District of Columbia Court of Appeals since 2005.
+The Honorable Eric T. Washington currently serves as a Senior Judge of the District of Columbia Court of Appeals., after having served as Chief Judge of that court from 2005 to 2017.
 Prior to being designated as Chief Judge, he was an Associate Judge of the District of Columbia Court of Appeals, and before that, he served as a trial judge on the D.C.
 Superior Court.
-A past President of the Conference of Chief Justices of the United States, Chief Judge Washington is also a nationally recognized leader on access to justice issues.
-Before his appointment as a judge, Chief Judge Washington was a partner with the law firm Hogan & Hartson (now Hogan Lovells) and he has also served as the Principal Deputy Corporation Counsel in the Office of Corporation Counsel (now the Office of the D.C.
+A past President of the Conference of Chief Justices of the United States, Judge Washington is also a nationally recognized leader on access to justice issues.
+Before his first judicial appointment, Judge Washington was a partner with the law firm Hogan & Hartson (now Hogan Lovells) and he has also served as the Principal Deputy Corporation Counsel in the Office of Corporation Counsel (now the Office of the D.C.
 Attorney General).
-Currently, Chief Judge Washington serves on the Board of Directors of the Boys and Girls Clubs of Greater Washington Foundation and the National Courts and Science Institute.
+Judge Washington serves on the Board of Directors of the Boys and Girls Clubs of Greater Washington Foundation and the National Courts and Science Institute.
 He has also served on the Board of Directors of the National Center for State Courts and on several committees of the D.C.
 Bar.

 Landis Zimmerman is the vice president and chief investment officer for the Howard Hughes Medical Institute in Chevy Chase, Maryland and he is responsible for managing its $18 billion endowment.
 He has also managed the endowment and pension fund for the University of Pennsylvania, serving as its first chief investment officer.
 Prior to that, he managed the private equity and fixed income portfolios, in addition to helping formulate asset allocation, at the Rockefeller Foundation.
 During the first decade of his career, he worked at J.P.
 Morgan, becoming a vice president in its emerging markets structured products area, and at Bear, Stearns & Co., where he was an associate director in the derivatives department.
 He currently serves as an Investment Council Member of Gore Creek Asset Management.